-If the curve can be divided into several parts (e. g. an increasing part, then a decreasing part and then a horizontal part), the optimal position to split this curve, is the junction between two curve parts.
+If the curve can be divided into several parts (e. g. an increasing part, then a decreasing part and then a horizontal part), the optimal position to split this curve is the junction between two curve parts.

 In the figure below, the optimal position is around 45; the curve is increasing before 45 and horizontal after 45; the confidence interval is too wide before 30 to be able to say that the curve is decreasing.

-More commonly, patients can be grouped into quantiles (terciles, quartiles, quintiles).
+Commonly, patients can be grouped into quantiles (terciles, quartiles, quintiles).

-If patients are ordered according to the value of the studied parameter (the patient with the lowest value is first, the one with the highest value last), the quantiles classify your ordered patients into 3, 4 and 5 groups, respectively, of the same size.
+If patients are ordered according to the value of the studied variable (the patient with the lowest value is first, the one with the highest value last), the quantiles classify your ordered patients into 3, 4 and 5 groups, respectively, of the same size.

 For instance, if I have 66 patients and I want to create terciles of age, I will have a group of 22 patients between the youngest and 22nd youngest, a group of 22 patients between the 23rd and 44th, and 22 patients between the 45th and 66th.